willcrichton/awap/README.md

 ## Setup

-0. If you're running Windows, install [Cygwin](http://cygwin.com/install.html).
+1. If you're running Windows, install [Cygwin](http://cygwin.com/install.html).
 As a part of the installation, select `git` and `python` as packages to install.
-Boot Cygwin and proceed to 1.
+Boot Cygwin and proceed to step 2.
 If you're not on Windows, open a terminal.

-1. Install [pip](http://pip.readthedocs.org/en/stable/installing/) if you do not already have it.
+2. Install [pip](http://pip.readthedocs.org/en/stable/installing/) if you do not already have it.

-2. Follow these instructions:
+3. Follow these instructions:

 ```
 sudo pip install virtualenv
+git clone git@github.com:willcrichton/awap.git
+cd awap
 virtualenv venv
 source venv/bin/activate
 pip install -r requirements.txt